wsbctechnicalblog/wsbctechnicalblog.github.io/content/redundant-tests.md

 The test _TerribleRatingIsValid_ describes the expectation that when we give the string “Terrible” to our application, asking it if that rating is valid, it will respond with true.
 That means that we must teach our application to be able to look for the ratings stored somewhere on the system and tell us either that it found the rating we asked it to look for (by returning true), or that is couldn’t find it (by returning false).

 After we’ve implemented that capability, we turned our attention to the next expectation.
 We are expecting our app to be able to tell us the percentage tip for the “Terrible” rating, and that percentage tip is expected to be 0%.
-We then created a new test (_TerribleRatingIs0Tip_) in which be ask the _Tip Calculator_ to tell us what the tip for the rating “Terrible” is.
+We then created a new test (_TerribleRatingIs0Tip_) in which we ask the _Tip Calculator_ to tell us what the tip for the rating “Terrible” is.
 If the app returns 0, the test will pass, otherwise the test fails:

 ```
 [Fact]